acorg/beast2-xml/README.md

 As mentioned, this is extremely simplistic.
 If you need to generate more complex XML, you can pass in a template file using `--templateFile`.
-Your template will need to have a high-level structure that's similar to the default one found at the start of [beast2-xml.py](bin/beast2-xml.py) or the various command-line options for manipulating the template wont find what they need (you'll see an error message in this case).
-The default template comes from BEAUTi, so if you generate one yourself using BEAUTi, you can almost certainly pass it to `beast2-xml.py` to use as a basis.
+Your template will need to have a high-level structure that's similar to those produced by BEAUTi, otherwise the various command-line options for manipulating the template wont find what they need (you'll see an error message in this case).

+If you don't pass a template file name, a default will be chosen based on the clock model (`strict` by default).
+The [default templates](templates) all come from BEAUTi, so if you generate a template yourself using BEAUTi, you can almost certainly pass it to `beast2-xml.py` to use as a basis to create variants from.

 Note that the generated XML contains just the first part of sequence ids in the given FASTA input.
 I'm not sure if this is a requirement, but it's what